 Whether you decide to pick up the course or not, we’re bringing you 18 essential Yiddish words and phrases everyone should know.
+(Also, if love is in the air, check out our 10 ridiculous Yiddish pick-up lines.)

 Oy vey is an expression of dismay or woe.
 It’s often abbreviated to just “oy” or elongated to “oy vey iz mir.”
 A similar phrase is “oy gevalt,” which has a similar meaning, but directly translates to “oh, violence!” and can be used as a cry for help.